managedit/openstack-setup/README.md

 # OpenStack Setup Scripts

-These scripts install+setup OpenStack (an all in one server).
+These scripts install+setup OpenStack (an all in one server, or all bar compute + compute nodes).

 # Do this on all servers